pirl-unc/MiXCR/readme.md

 * OUTPUT_DIR - path to folder where output should be stored. this needs to exist prior to running
 * SAMPLE_NAME - name of sample.
 This should be unique.
 * DEBUG_MODE - true  will pull the sh script from the cluster version of the code rather than the locally stored one.
 This allows changes to be made and have them go into effect instantly, without needing to rebuild the docker image and push/pull the changes.
 When done with debugging the changes should be push/pulled to all the nodes so the changes go into effect and are kept in the image rather than locally.
-* SEPERATE_BY_C - will seperate clones by their isotype.  default is set to false.
+* SEPARATE_BY_C - will seperate clones by their isotype.  default is set to false.

 Steps to build an image and run it on slurm